ballerina-platform/module-ballerinax-ai.agent/README.md

 3) Agent send a mail to `alexa@gmail.com` with the information about existing accounts

+In this step, agent is responsible for generating the mail as well (We only provide the recipient's email).
 ```
 Reasoning iteration: 3
 Thought: I need to use the send mail tool to send the list of wifi accounts to the specified email